xtuml/models/test/testbenching/README.md

 ### Run Your Test Suite
 * Invoke Verifier using the debug configuration described above.
-* (Optionally) put a breakpoint on the final line of test bucket::bucket done so you will know when the test suite has finished executing (or not).
+* (Optionally) put a breakpoint on the final line of test bucket::bucket done so you will know when the test suite has finished (or not) executing.
 * Execute test runner/functions/run()

 ### Timed out?